-Each fall and spring, Honors offers five to six Advanced Elective seminars, making it possible for students to choose courses from a wide array of topics and disciplinary approaches.
-The seminars are limited to 16 students and run only once.
-Freshmen are not permitted to enroll in advanced electives without permission from the honors director.
+Each fall and spring, Honors offers four to five Advanced Elective seminars, making it possible for students to choose courses from a wide array of topics and disciplinary approaches.
 Each semester, an entirely new set of topics is announced.

 Freshmen are not permitted to enroll in Advanced Electives without permission from the Honors Director

 CMA 359 Drones in/and America: History, Culture, Debate